 What's happened

-The U.S. Supreme Court is set to hear an appeal from Catholic preschools in Colorado, claiming their religious rights are violated by exclusion from a state-funded preschool program due to their admission policies.
-The case highlights ongoing tensions between religious freedom and anti-discrimination laws.
+The Supreme Court is considering an appeal from Catholic preschools in Colorado, which argue their religious rights are being violated by exclusion from a state-funded preschool program due to their policies on LGBTQ+ children and families.
+The case highlights ongoing tensions between religious freedom and anti-discrimination laws, with the court's conservative majority signaling a willingness to reconsider precedent.

 What's behind the headline?